-How to Turn Your Wok Into An Expert Popcorn Maker
+How to Turn Your Wok Into a Popcorn Maker

 Is there anything this mighty multi-tasker can't do?

 A while back when I stumbled across Alton Brown's amazing video showing how to make popcorn in a mixing bowl, I read a comment that suggested you could also make popcorn in a wok.
 It seemed to make sense, because the bowl and the wok both have the sloped shape that makes the oil and kernels pool at the bottom while the popped corn rises to the top.

 I usually make popcorn on the stove in a heavy pot that I have to shake, shake, shake, so I decided to put the wok method to the test, and guess what?
 It really worked!
 I regularly use my wok to make everything from fried rice to big batches of scrambled eggs and even spaghetti alla carbonara — I love all the room for tossing and swirling ingredients — so I'm pretty excited to find another use for my multi-tasking wok.

 How to Make Popcorn in a Wok